Regional differentiation: Cell fate determination

 In terms of developmental commitment, a cell can either be specified or it can be determined.
-Specification is the first stage in differentiation.
+Specification is the first stage in cellular differentiation.
 A cell that is specified can have its commitment reversed while the determined state is irreversible.
 There are two main types of specification: autonomous and conditional.
 A cell specified autonomously will develop into a specific fate based upon cytoplasmic determinants with no regard to the environment the cell is in.
 A cell specified conditionally will develop into a specific fate based upon other surrounding cells or morphogen gradients.
 Another type of specification is syncytial specification, characteristic of most insect classes.

 Specification in sea urchins uses both autonomous and conditional mechanisms to determine the anterior/posterior axis.
 The anterior/posterior axis lies along the animal/vegetal axis set up during cleavage.
 The micromeres induce the nearby tissue to become endoderm while the animal cells are specified to become ectoderm.
 The animal cells are not determined because the micromeres can induce the animal cells to also take on mesodermal and endodermal fates.
 It was observed that β-catenin was present in the nuclei at the vegetal pole of the blastula.
 Through a series of experiments, one study confirmed the role of β-catenin in the cell-autonomous specification of vegetal cell fates and the micromeres inducing ability.
 Treatments of lithium chloride sufficient to vegetalize the embryo resulted in increases in nuclearly localized b-catenin.
 Reduction of expression of β-catenin in the nucleus correlated with loss of vegetal cell fates.
 Transplants of micromeres lacking nuclear accumulation of β-catenin were unable to induce a second axis.

 For the molecular mechanism of β-catenin and the micromeres, it was observed that Notch was present uniformly on the apical surface of the early blastula but was lost in the secondary mesenchyme cells (SMCs) during late blastula and enriched in the presumptive endodermal cells in late blastula.
 Notch is both necessary and sufficient for determination of the SMCs.
 The micromeres express the ligand for Notch, Delta, on their surface to induce the formation of SMCs.

 The high nuclear levels of b-catenin results from the high accumulation of the disheveled protein at the vegetal pole of the egg. disheveled inactivates GSK-3 and prevents the phosphorylation of β-catenin.
 This allows β-catenin to escape degradation and enter the nucleus.
 The only important role of β-catenin is to activate the transcription of the gene Pmar1.
 This gene represses a repressor to allow micromere genes to be expressed.

 The aboral/oral axis (analogous to the dorsal/ventral axes in other animals) is specified by a nodal homolog.
 This nodal was localized on the future oral side of the embryo.
 Experiments confirmed that nodal is both necessary and sufficient to promote development of the oral fate.
 Nodal also has a role in left/right axis formation.